-Our Constitution Makers wanted to form a 'Welfare State' where the democratic State would expand its functions to the welfare of the society.
-Our Constitution, which is the supreme document of the land, emphasized the need of establishing such goverance and Governmental system which should look for 'good governace' but their aim would be to materialize a 'Pro people governance'.
+Our Constitution makers wanted to form a 'Welfare State' where the democratic State would expand its functions to the welfare of the society.
+Our Constitution, which is the supreme document of the land, emphasized the need of establishing such goverance and Governmental system which should look for 'good governance' but their aim would be to materialize a 'Pro people governance'.
 The constitution in its Part IV has laid down some of the principles which are expected to be followed by the state as fundamental in the governance of the country.
-These principles enunciated the 'rights of community', which are to be secured by the government as per its capacity.
-The well being of the community is becoming increasingly dependent on efficient governmental management i.e. the public administration rather tha on the separate efforts of individual.
+There principles enunciated the 'rights of community', which are to be secured by the government as per its capacity.
+The well being of the community is becoming increasingly dependent on efficient governmental management i.e. the public administration rather than on the separate efforts of individual.

-4.4 Indian Administration and Social Justice : The Implications

-Social inequality assumes a particular reprehensible form in relation to the backward classes and communities which are treated as untouchable, and so the problem of social justice is as urgent and important in India.
-In a comprehensive sense social justic is also include economic justices.
-The concept of social justice thus takes within its sweep the objective of removing all inequalities and affording equal opportunities to all citizens in social affairs as well as economic activities The constitution of India is a basic document which provides for women empowerment within the framework of the plenary provision of article 14,15(3)21 39a 51a and preamble.
+4.5 Indian Administration and Social Justice: The Implications problem of social justice is as urgent and important in India.
+In a comprehensive sense social justice is also include economic justices. the concept of social justice thus takes within its sweep the objective of removing all inequalities and affording equal opportunities to all citizens in social affairs as well as economic activities The Constitution of India is a basic document which provides for women empowerment within the framework of the plenary provision of article 14, 15(3)21 39a 51a and preamble.
 The courts always try to interpret the cases which are detriment to women within the area of social justice with these articles.
-The right to elimination of gender based discrimination so as to attain, economic empowerment, from part of universal human rights reservation for women in government jobs and private institutions would amount to positive discrimination.
+The right to elimination of gender based discrimination so as to attain, economic empowerment, from part of universal human rights reservtion for women in government jobs and private institutions would amount to positive discrimination.
 Reservation for women would become a populist tool at the hands of women powers of providing opportunities to in male dominated society is equally strong.
 The parliament has succeed in its efforts to provide for reservation seat in election to the Panchayats and municipalities.
-These have provided in article 243a to 243t of the constitution of part 9 and part 9a which have been added to the constitution by 73rd 74th amendment acts with article 243a to 243d and article 243p to 243z.At present 33% reservation has been provided for women in Panchayats and Municipalities local bodies.
+These have provided in article 243a to 243t of the constitution of part 9 and part 9a which have been added to the constitution by 73rd 74th amendment acts with article 243a to 243d and article 243p to 243z.
+At present 33% reservation has been provided for women in Panchayats and Municipalities local bodies.
 As per to article 243d, only few states have provided 50% reservation of which prominent seats are in Bihar.
 Not less than one third including the number of seats reserved for women belonging to the scheduled casts.
-And scheduled tribes of the totals number of seats to be filled up by direct election in every panchayats shall be reserved for women and such seats may be allocated by rotation to different constituencies in a panchayat.
+And scheduled tribes of the totals number of seats to be filled up by direct election in every panchayats shall be reserved for women and such seats may be allocated by rotating to different constituencies in a panchayat.
 Article 243t of the constitution provides similar provision for reservation seats for women in direct election in every municipality.
-Therefore holding of 33% of seats for women candidates and perform all public function at the panchayat and municipality level are the constitutional mandate.
+Therefore holding 33% of seats for women candidates and perform all public function at the panchayat and municipality level are the constitutional mandate.